-No doubt most of you are aware that the US placed a 25% tariff on certain electronic tariffs1components and other products manufactured in China effective July 6, 2018.
+No doubt most of you are aware that the US placed a 25% tariff on certain electronic components and other products manufactured in China effective July 6, 2018.
 These tariffs were announced last month by the US Trade Representative (USTR) and are being imposed pursuant to Section 301 of the Trade Act of 1974 in retaliation for what the US views as the unfair trade practices of China.

 The tariffs imposed so far are included on the so called “List 1” which can be accessed here.
 This list includes many of the commodities used in the manufacture of cable assemblies most notably electrical connectors.
 It also includes many types of electronic components, relays, switches, fuses, and some types of motors.
 Clearly the tariffs imposed on these products will have an impact on the cost of completed assemblies in the US.
 There is also a proposed ”List 2” which can be accessed here.
 Among other items List 2 includes additional types of motors, integrated circuits, and insulated wire.
 Products on this second list do not yet have tariffs imposed but could before the end of the year.